Table of Contents

 How to write a cover letter for a legal position

-A strong cover letter allows you to stand out in the highly competitive legal field.
-It showcases your ability to write persuasively—a vital skill in law—and highlights your enthusiasm for the role and the organisation.
+A strong cover letter allows you to stand out in a job market as competitive as the legal field.
+It showcases your ability to write persuasively—an essential skill in law—and highlights your enthusiasm for the role and the organisation.

-These are my top tips for writing a convincing cover letter:
+Follow these tips to write a convincing cover letter:

 1. Tailor your cover letter to the firm or organisation

-I strongly recommend keeping your cover letter to one page.
+Keep your cover letter to one page.
 This forces you to focus on the most relevant aspects of your experience.
-If you can make your point clearly in fewer words, do it.
+If you can make your point clearly in fewer words, do so.

 To achieve this, write in short, punchy sentences and use active voice wherever possible.
 For example: